 Source: The Sports Facilities Advisory

-While Pathik admits that it’s nearly impossible to predict the full potential of sports tourism in terms of the number of sports facilities, investment dollars and economic impact, he maintains that it is safe to say that sports and recreation centers will continue to be developed in virtually every suburban and urban community, and as a result, there will likely be an increase in the number of collaborations between sports facilities and healthcare providers, retailers, tourism businesses and technology, further professionalizing the industry and leading to new business models where retailers and healthcare providers bring massive amounts of capital to the youth and amateur sports industries, per Pathik.
+While the true financial reach of youth and amateur sports is nearly impossible to predict in terms of investment dollars and economic impact, SFA officials maintain that the industry will continue to be developed in virtually every suburban and urban community, and as a result, there will likely be an increase in the number of collaborations between sports facilities and healthcare providers, retailers, tourism businesses and technology, further professionalizing the industry and leading to new business models where retailers and healthcare providers bring massive amounts of capital to the youth and amateur sports industries.

 For more information about the Sports Facilities Advisory and its suite of planning-funding-opening-management services, visit www.sportadvisory.com/home.html.